Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Constants and fundamental physics

 \paragraph{System of units}\

 Thus, one needs to define a coherent system of units.
-This has a long, complex and interesting history that was driven by simplicity and universality but also by increasing stability and accuracy \citep{barrow-book, uzanleclercqbook,NEW_bipm,NEW_mesure,NEW_Tzalenchuk:2022yxv}.
+This has a long, complex and fascinating history that was driven by simplicity and universality but also by increasing stability and accuracy \citep{barrow-book, uzanleclercqbook,NEW_bipm,NEW_mesure,NEW_Tzalenchuk:2022yxv}.